The Science of Learning: Cognitive Psychology Strategies for Effective Teaching

 How to Improve Focus in a Digital World

-• Mindfulness Practices: Meditation and deep breathing enhance cognitive control and sustained focus.
+• Mindfulness Practices: Meditation and deep breathing enhance cognitive control and focus.

-• Structured Learning Environments: Creating distraction-free study spaces improves information processing and knowledge retention.
+• Structured Learning Environments: Distraction-free spaces improve information processing and retention.

 Understanding Cognitive Load Theory (CLT)